 Use environment textures to add realistic light to objects that use physically-based materials.
 To find them in AR Library:

 You'll also see the default Blender environment textures available in Spark AR library.

 Find out how to use these textures to create the same image-based lighting that you can achieve in Blender.

-A block is a saved part of a project that you can use again and again, export to other projects or share with creators.
+A block is a saved part of a project you can use again and again, export to other projects or share with creators.
 To find a block in AR Library:

 AR Library includes a range of useful script packages for adding more functionality to your code.
 For example, the cannon script package adds the appearance of gravity to objects, and the sparkar-head-rotation-trigger script package provides a function to enable firing events in response to head movements.